kserderc/d2kg/README.md

 ### Taxonomies

-A taxonomy 21 is a controlled vocabulary in which all the terms belong to a single hierarchical structure and have parent/child or broader/narrower relationships to other terms, sometimes referred to as a ‘tree’.
+A taxonomy (https://op.europa.eu/en/web/eu-vocabularies/taxonomies) is a controlled vocabulary in which all the terms belong to a single hierarchical structure and have parent/child or broader/narrower relationships to other terms, sometimes referred to as a ‘tree’.

 ### CPV

-To make public procurement more transparent and ecient, in 1993 the European Commission drafted the Common Procurement Vocabulary (CPV) (https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/cpv).
+To make public procurement more transparent and efficient, in 1993 the European Commission drafted the Common Procurement Vocabulary (CPV) (https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/cpv).
 The Common Procurement Vocabulary (CPV) establishes a single classification system for public procurement aimed at stan

 ##  Use Cases